zth/rescript-relay/rescript-relay-documentation/docs/making-queries.md

 > Please read [this section of the Relay docs](https://relay.dev/docs/api-reference/use-preloaded-query) for a more thorough overview of preloaded queries.

+RescriptRelay lets you leverage preloading in 3 different ways, all suitable for different scenarios.
+Below we'll go through all 3.

+### The `useLoader` hook

 In RescriptRelay, every `%relay()` node containing a query automatically generates a `useLoader` hook.
-That hook returns a tuple of 3 things: `(option(queryRef), loadQuery, disposeQuery)`.
+That hook returns a tuple of 3 things: `(option<queryRef>, loadQuery, disposeQuery)`.

-1. `option(queryRef)` - an option of a query reference.
+1. `option<queryRef>` - an option of a query reference.
 This query reference can be passed to `Query.usePreloaded`, like `let queryData = Query.usePreloaded(~queryRef=queryRef)`, to get the data for the query as soon as it's available.
 2. `loadQuery` - a function that'll start loading the data for this query.
 You call it like `loadQuery(~variables={...}, ~fetchPolicy=?, ~networkCacheConfig=?, ())`.
 As soon as you've called this function, the `queryRef` (first item of the tuple) will be populated, and you can pass that `queryRef` to `usePreloaded`.
 3. `disposeQuery` - a function that disposes the query reference manually.
 Calling this would turn `option(queryRef)` into `None`.